The relationship between BDNF, depression, diet, exercise and magic mushrooms

 Sunlight and BDNF

-Sun exposure increases BDNF by increasing vitamin D. It also improves mood, and actually reduces your risk of skin cancer, provided you don't burn yourself.
-Go outside in direct sunlight for 15 minutes a day.
-Unfortunately, in winter the sun is not strong enough.
-Supplementing with vitamin D or eating fatty fish, liver, cheese (least good choice) or egg yolks can help you get vitamin D in winter.
+Sun exposure increases BDNF by increasing vitamin D. It also improves mood and actually reduces your risk of skin cancer, provided you don't burn.
+Get outside in direct sunlight for fifteen minutes a day.
+Unfortunately, the sun isn't strong enough in winter.
+Supplementing with vitamin D or eating fatty fish, liver, cheese (the least good choice), or egg yolks can help you get vitamin D in winter.

 Social contact and BDNF

-Lack of meaningful mental stimulation leads to lower BDNF levels.
-Social isolation also contributes to depression, reducing BDNF.
-Reduce social media use and connect in real life.
-Conversations with strangers does BDNF very well and makes you feel good afterwards.
+A lack of meaningful mental stimulation leads to lower BDNF levels.
+Social isolation also contributes to depression, which decreases BDNF.
+Reduce your social media use and connect in person.
+Conversations with strangers are very beneficial for BDNF and leave you feeling good afterward.

 Psychedelics and BDNF

 The highest possible stimulation of the 5HT2a receptor to release BDNF is the use of psychedelics.
-So these are really mind-altering drugs (English for medication).
-Psilocin from magic mushrooms, DMT from ayahuasca or LSD stimulates the 5HT2a receptor such that BDNF also goes up significantly.
-This combination causes neurogenesis, which means the creation of new neurons, at a level unprecedented.
+These are truly mind-altering drugs (English for medication).
+Psilocin from magic mushrooms, DMT from ayahuasca, or LSD stimulate the 5HT2a receptor so that BDNF also increases significantly.
+This combination leads to neurogenesis, which means the creation of new neurons, at an unprecedented level.

 Our trip therapy and BDNF

-We use psilocybin containing mushrooms or magic truffles in our trip therapy.
-Psilocybin causes a very high stimulation of the 5HT-2a receptor after conversion of the body to psilocin.
-Because of this stimulation and the release of BDNF from the stimulation of the 5HT2a receptor, the brain goes into a state of hyperconnectivity (see image).
+In our trip therapy, we use psilocybin-containing mushrooms or magic truffles.
+After being converted into psilocin by the body, psilocybin causes a very high stimulation of the 5HT-2a receptor.
+This stimulation, along with the release of BDNF due to the stimulation of the 5HT2a receptor, causes the brain to enter a state of hyperconnectivity (see image).

-During this state of hyperconnectivity, neurogenesis takes place and the conscious brain connects with the subconscious.
-This allows problems in the subconscious to be remedied, reducing stress, which inhibits BDNF.Also, new permanent connections are also made and repair work takes place to remedy the damage of depression.
-Even neurodegenerative diseases can be controlled by the activity of BDNF, as new neurons and thus connections are re-established.
+During this state of hyperconnectivity, neurogenesis occurs and the conscious mind connects with the subconscious.
+This can resolve problems in the subconscious, reducing stress, which BDNF inhibits.
+New permanent connections are also created, and repair processes take place to repair the damage caused by depression.
+Even neurodegenerative diseases can be combated by BDNF activity, as new neurons and thus connections are created.

 Support from us

-It is clear that psilocybin is a very powerful and natural medicine against neurodegenerative diseases and depression.
-High stimulation by psilocybin is called tripping and hallucinations can occur at higher doses.
-For the elaboration of this trip, it is highly advisable to hire a professional "trip sitter".
-We can act as a trip coach where we ensure an overall good experience and elaboration.
+It's clear that psilocybin is a very powerful and natural remedy for neurodegenerative diseases and depression.
+A high level of stimulation from psilocybin is called tripping, and hallucinations can occur at higher doses.
+For the most effective experience, it's highly recommended to hire a professional trip sitter or therapist.
+See who's available via the button.

 References used: